FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Canine throat cancer is a serious condition that can be difficult to detect and manage effectively.

 - Throat cancer can affect the tonsils, pharynx, and larynx, with symptoms that can overlap with other diseases.

 - Throat cancer is more commonly observed in middle-aged and senior dogs, and vigilant monitoring is crucial for early detection and intervention.

 - Throat cancer in dogs can be caused by various factors, including genetics, viral infections, and exposure to environmental pollutants.

-Fortunately, throat cancer is very rare in dogs.
-But unfortunately, some types of tumors in the throat can grow very quickly, and the prognosis is poor if they are not caught early.
+Throat cancer is fortunately very rare in dogs; however, certain types of tumors in the throat can grow rapidly, leading to a poor prognosis if not detected early.

-The good news: esophageal cancer is extremely rare in dogs.
+The good news is that esophageal cancer is extremely rare in dogs.
 According to the National Canine Cancer Foundation (NCCF), “It accounts for even less than 0.5 percent of all canine cancers.”

 The NCCF and vetinfo list the following symptoms:

 The primary symptom of this type of cancer is respiratory distress, such as your dog’s breathing becoming labored or inhibited.
 Along with the same symptoms for esophageal cancer, doctors advises pet parents to watch for these signs: